Diseases & Conditions

 Your child's doctor will consider many things when determining whether to reattach your child's amputated fingertip, including:

 - Your child's age and general health

 - How the injury occurred.

 In many cases, surgery can return a large degree of feeling and function to a fingertip injury.
-However, there are complications associated with the injury itself and with surgery for fingertip injuries.
+However, there are potential complications associated with both the injury itself and surgery for fingertip injuries.
 Your doctor will discuss each of the risks with you and will take specific measures to help avoid potential complications.

 Possible risks and complications include:

 - Poor wound healing

 - Persisting numbness or hypersensitivity